Business Bay: The Executive Towers

 The Executive Towers at Business Bay consist of 12 towers, which includes residential, commercial and office towers.
 These are the first buildings to be completed in Business Bay and are located near its entrance.
 A three-storey podium connects all the towers in addition to the nearby Vision Tower, which is going to be connected by a special passage.

 Escape Tower

 Escape Tower is adjacent to the Business Bay Metro Station Land Side.
 It consists of residential apartments with a total of 40 floors above the ground.
 The building is accompanied with a gym and a swimming pool.
 A designated parking building is close the Tower and is inter connected with each other by a walking bridge.

+Upside Living

+Upside Living By SRG is a high-end residential development located in the heart of Business Bay, one of the most sought-after business and residential areas of Dubai.
+This project offers luxury apartments with views of Dubai Canal and Dubai skyline.
+The apartments are available in a range of configurations, including studio, one, two, and three-bedroom units.
+Another luxury project has landed in the city with MAG and it's brand 'Keturah' which has taken the form of a high-rise, with apartment spaces ranging from 600 square feet to 2,200 square feet.

 Bay Avenue

 Bay Avenue is an arena of two levels of indoor and outdoor retail space.
 It will have cafes, restaurants, boutiques, showrooms, plazas, children's play areas and sporting facilities.
 However, nearly two years after completion, the first couple of shops are only nearing completion.